zkemail/ether-email-auth/docs/getting-started.md

 ## SimpleWallet

 First, implement a simple wallet.
 Use the following implementation of SimpleWallet.
 (SimpleWallet.sol)[../packages/contracts/contracts/SimpleWallet.sol]

+As an example, we show how to implement the email-based account recovery into a simple wallet contract in (SimpleWallet.sol)[../packages/contracts/test/helpers/SimpleWallet.sol].
+First, copy-paste SimpleWallet.sol to [the expected filepath of SimpleWallet.sol in the reader's working directory].

 This implementation inherits OwnableUpgradeable.

 ### changeOwner(address newOwner)

 This function is implemented to change the owner of this wallet.
+When the account recovery is executed, the recovery controller calls this function.
+Regarding the recovery controller, see the following section.

 ```solidity
 function changeOwner(address newOwner) public {